The JASK channel partnerprogram is looking for regional partners as it rolls out a go-to-market strategy for its security operations center platform.

 The majority of MSSPs said they have adjusted their SOCs to cope with alert volumes, the research noted.
 Sixty-seven percent of MSSPs said they will modify specific alerting features or thresholds to decrease high alert volumes.
 Other coping measures include ignoring certain alert categories, cited by 38%; switching off high-volume alerting features, cited by 27%; and hiring more analysts, cited by 24%.

 Advanced Threat Analytics also asked respondents to describe their jobs' main responsibility.
 Seventy percent said their main focus is to analyze and remediate security threats, while 20% said their focus is to limit the number of alerts sent to clients for review.
 Five percent said their main responsibility is to investigate as many alerts they can, and 5% said they look to cut the time required in a security alert investigation.

 Architecture and engineering consultants and surveillance systems integrators are contributing to the growth of Pivot3's partner base.

-Pivot3, a hyper-converged infrastructure vendor, recently reported a more than 65% sales increase from the first half of 2017 to the second half of that year.
+Pivot3, a hyper-converged infrastructure vendor, recently reported a more than 65% sales increase from the half of 2017 to the second half of that year.
 The private company, based in Austin, Texas, also grew its channel during that timeframe: deal registrations grew more than 63%, while the number of channel partners expanded 26%.

 Mark Maisano, vice president of channel sales at Pivot3, said his channel program brought in industry experts in video surveillance, one of Pivot3's core markets, and cultivated relationships with partners in that sector.
 Those Pivot3 partners include architecture and engineering consultancies, which specify video surveillance systems for their clients, and surveillance and security systems integrators.